lucastoro/denoiser/README.md

 ## Testing
 When built with the `WITH_TESTS` option enabled (the default) the project will contain a number of unit tests that can be executed with the `--test` flag.
 The test suite is built with the [Google Test](https://github.com/google/googletest) library and all relevant flags (`--gtest_filter`, `--gtest_repeat`...) will be forwarded to it.

-While being developed mostly for some level of CI testing, it is also possible to execute the test suite using [Docker](https://www.docker.com/), in such case the compilation will generate an image, compile the source code and run the test cases.
+While being developed mostly for some level of CI testing, it is also possible to execute the test suite using [Docker](https://www.docker.com/), in such case the process will generate an image, compile the source code and run the test cases inside the container, it may be triggered invoking the `test/run.sh` script.

 ## References and Thanks
 http://www.ranum.com/security/computer_security/papers/ai for the idea.
 Thanks to **Marco Pensallorto** for the inspiration.

-Luca Castoro 2019

 [![Build Status](https://travis-ci.org/lucastoro/denoiser.svg?branch=master)](https://travis-ci.org/lucastoro/denoiser)